A method to assess trustworthiness of machine coding at scale: Methods

 \subsection{Natural Language Processing}

 In developing the machine coding algorithms, we used a one-vs-all (OVA) approach, where we built separate algorithms that focused on one code at a time.
 The machine applies a label of $0$ or $1$ if the code is absent or present, respectively.
-The OVA approach has been shown to perform as well as more complex, multi-code approaches~\cite{Rifkin_Klautau}.
-Furthermore, this method more accurately mirrors the decision-making process the human coders used (namely, focusing on one code at a time and reading each response for evidence of that code).
+The OVA approach mirrors the decision-making process the human coders used (namely, focusing on one code at a time and reading each response for evidence of that code) and has been shown to perform as well as more complex, multi-code approaches~\cite{Rifkin_Klautau}.

-To prepare the responses for automated coding, we used the following bag-of-words NLP protocol: i) split all words in each response into individual words (often called tokens), ii) fix contractions (for example, ``you're'' becomes ``you are'', iii) use the Word Net Lemmatizer from the Natural Language Toolkit python package~\cite{nltk} to combine words from the same family such as plurals and verb conjugates, and iv) remove any remaining whitespace, punctuation, or numbers.
+To prepare the responses for automated coding, we used the following bag-of-words natural language processing (NLP) protocol: i) split all words in each response into individual words (often called tokens or features), ii) fix contractions (for example, ``you're'' becomes ``you are''), iii) use the Word Net Lemmatizer from the Natural Language Toolkit python package~\cite{nltk} to combine words from the same family such as plurals and verb conjugates, and iv) remove any remaining whitespace, punctuation, and numbers.
 We then encode the modified responses as a matrix where each row corresponds to a single response and each column represents a single token (i.e., each unique word in the total set of modified responses).
-Each entry in the matrix is a 0 or 1 indicating whether that token was present in the response.
-We found in initial testing that this 0 or 1 method outperforms other common word scoring methods such as raw count of each word or Term Frequency Inverse Document Frequency (TF-IDF)~\cite{tfidf, brownlee}.
+Each entry in the matrix is a 0 or 1 indicating whether that token is present in the response.
+We found in initial testing that this 0 or 1 method outperforms other common word scoring methods such as raw count of each word or Term Frequency Inverse Document Frequency~\cite{tfidf, brownlee}.

+We did not filter out stop words such as ``and'', ``it'', and ``the''.
+This form of filtering can be useful to reduce the size of a large data set or to perform machine coding tasks such as categorizing technical texts~\cite{Sarica_Luo}.
+In an education research context, however, we are dealing with small data sets where reducing the size of the data in pre-processing may be a less important consideration.
+Furthermore, stop words like ``only'', ``but'', and ``just'' may be critical when analyzing the nuances of student thinking as revealed by their responses~\cite{Tannen}.